bakrish/bicepdataguard/README.md

     - Start of Observer component

 How to deploy the template
-- At a minimum, the template requires a username for the Oracle VM amd ssh Public key.
+- At a minimum, the template requires a username for the Oracle VM , ssh Public key and sys Password for Oracle
 - There are a few other parameters that can be customized, including VM size.